 Unfortunately, in the world of legally binding real estate contracts, it’s anything but easy for a seller to back out.
-While most contracts include escape clauses, those loopholes are generally built in to protect buyers, not sellers.
+While most contracts include contingencies that may allow an escape from the deal, those loopholes are generally built in to protect buyers, not sellers.

-Considering the alternatives, which could include pricey legal fees, a lengthy court case, or being forced to move — this was an agreement Yaqub (who’s witnessed his fair-share of sellers try to backout over his 15 years in real estate) considered to be a “good” deal for the seller.
+Considering the alternatives, which could include pricey legal fees, a lengthy court case, or removal from the home, this was an agreement Yaqub considered to be a good deal for the seller.
+Over his 15 years in real estate, he’s witnessed his fair share of sellers try to back out of a contract for a variety of reasons.

-Whether it’s a relocation falling through, or the seller losing their job, a change in circumstances can make it hard, or close to impossible, for a seller to go through with the sale.
-When moving plans changed for Yaqub’s sellers, they decided it made more sense for them to try to stay in their current home then look for another in the same area.
+Whether it’s a relocation falling through, a family emergency, or the loss of a job, a change in circumstances can make it hard, or near impossible, for a seller to go through with the sale.

 The seller has failed to find a replacement home within the closing period, and would rather stay put.

 The love a seller has for their home doesn’t just disappear when the contract goes into effect.
-The memories in the house or the appreciation of the neighborhood might be too strong to part with.
-Some sellers feel like they’re making a mistake as the closing date looms.
+A home has happy memories that can make it difficult to part with.
+The sale might create unhappiness or anxiety in family members.
+For these reasons, some sellers feel like they’re making a mistake as the closing date looms.

 If the home is being sold through an estate, tension among family members could lead to disagreements whether now is the right time to sell.

-There are endless reasons a seller claims to try to back out of a signed real estate contract, but most of them don’t fall under the appropriate legal grounds to void a contract.
+There are endless reasons a seller may wish to back out of a signed real estate contract, but most of them don’t fall under the appropriate legal grounds to void a contract.

 When can a seller legally back out?

-Sellers trying to buy and sell a home simultaneously will often include a contingency of sale in their real estate contract.
-In the case that the home they were purchasing falls through, they might have grounds to back out of the contract.
+Sellers trying to buy and sell a home simultaneously may include a suitable housing contingency in their real estate contract.
+In the case that the seller isn’t able to secure suitable housing, they might have grounds to back out of the contract.
 This contingency only applies if it has been explicitly written into the contract.

-Ironically, a compelling case for a seller to back out has little to do with their actions, and more so with that of the buyer’s.
-If the buyer doesn’t meet deadlines outlined in the contract, such as securing a mortgage or performing the inspection within the agreed-upon timeline, the seller has grounds to cancel the contract.
+Often, a compelling case for a seller to back out has little to do with their actions, and more so with that of the buyer’s.
+If the buyer doesn’t meet deadlines outlined in the contract, such as securing a mortgage or performing the inspection within the agreed-upon timeline, the seller may have grounds to cancel the contract.